Tech Stocks Have Lost Some Of Their Luster, Dragging The Stock Market Lower

 Some of the biggest names in technology have been swooning.

-Facebook is mired in a scandal over a breech of its user data, leading to calls for stricter government regulation of the social media giant.
+Facebook is mired in a scandal over a breach of its user data, leading to calls for stricter government regulation of the social media giant.
 Since the beginning of February, its shares have dropped from $193 to $159 — a nearly 18 percent dive.

 Amazon has been targeted in tweets by President Trump.
 On Thursday, he said the online retailer pays "little or no taxes" and is "putting many thousands of retailers out of business."
 Amazon's shares are still up a lot for the year, but they're down by more than 9 percent since March 12.